ibm-cloud-docs/blockchain-sw-213/ibp-console-ha.md

 ## Overview of potential points of failure in {{site.data.keyword.blockchainfull_notm}} Platform
 {: #ibp-console-ha-points-of-failure-overview}

-The {{site.data.keyword.blockchainfull_notm}} Platform architecture is designed to ensure reliability, low processing latency, and a maximum uptime of the service.
+The {{site.data.keyword.blockchainfull_notm}} Platform architecture is designed to ensure reliability, low latency processing, and a maximum uptime of the service.
 However, failures can happen. {{site.data.keyword.blockchainfull_notm}} Platform provides several approaches to add more availability to your cluster by adding redundancy and [anti-affinity](https://www.ibm.com/blogs/cloud-archive/2016/07/ibm-containers-anti-affinity/){: external} policies.
 Anti-affinity ensures that blockchain components of the same type and organization are deployed across different worker nodes.
 By adding redundancy across your blockchain network, you can avoid failures or downtime.

 To achieve maximum high availability, it is recommended that you build redundancy by provisioning peers and orderers in Kubernetes clusters in multiple regions.
 When the components are spread across regions and the blockchain ledger is distributed across those components, a failure in any single region will not impact processing of transactions.
 CAs are less critical for daily transaction processing.
 After all the users have been registered and enrolled with the CA, it is no longer required until the next time those services are required.